ibm-cloud-docs/EventStreams/at-events.md

 `event-streams.message.delete`: when user initiates the deletion records from a topic (Records deletion because of retention policy will not generate events)

 Event Streams can sustain very high requests rate so not every single request triggers an event.
-Instead, events are aggregated by initiator(user ID or API key), host(IP address), operation(read, write, delete) and topic over a 1 hour period.
+Instead, events are aggregated by initiator(user ID or service ID), host(IP address), operation(read, write, delete), outcome(success or failure) and topic over a 1 hour period.

 Additionally, be aware of the implications of enabling message audit events: